 of California, Berkeley.

 Professor Swaminathan is an expert in global health operations, supply chain management, sustainable operations, mass customization, retail operations, and innovation in business operations.
 He has published over 50 articles on these topics.
 His research has been recognized with awards including the CAREER Award given by the National Science Foundation, the George E. Nicholson Prize, George B. Dantzig Award and Daniel H.Wagner Prize given by INFORMS.
-He has served as principal investigator on several NSF grants, CIBER grant as well as the Obama-Singh grant.
+He has served as principal investigator on several grants from NSF and CIBER as well as for the Obama-Singh 21st century knowledge initiative award.

 An award winning teacher he has been recognized with the Weatherspoon Distinguished Teaching Award as well as the Schwabacher Fellowship.